beto-aveiga/csv-to-nokotime/README.md

 - Copy everything.
 See `data-example.txt` on this repo.
 - Visit Nokotime and login.
 - Open the console and run `main.js`.
-- Paste the values in the task description.
+- Paste everything in the task description.
-- Select a client.
+- Ensure time is empty.
+- Select the client for the hours to be logged in bulk.
 - Click `LOG IT`.

 ### Issues